1075572/candidate-1075572-analysis-code/README.md

 ## What this code does

+Each script has a header comment at the top explaining what it does, what inputs it expects, and what outputs it produces.
+Open any file to see this directly.

 The code in this repository covers two things.

 - **Statistical analysis.** Friedman tests on peak surface velocity in the time domain, and Skillings-Mack tests on spectral peak amplitudes in the frequency domain.